 As presently constituted, the Board represents a deliberate mix of members who have a deep understanding of our business as well as members who have different skill sets and points of view.
-The listing requirements of the Nasdag Stock Market LLC, or Nasdag, require each listed company to have, or explain why it does not have, two diverse directors on the board, including at least one diverse director who self-identifies as female and at least one diverse director who self-identifies as an underrepresented minority or LGBTQ+, or for smaller reporting companies, two female directors.
+The listing requirements of the Nasdaq Stock Market LLC, or Nasdaq, require each listed company to have, or explain why it does not have, two diverse directors on the board, including at least one diverse director who self-identifies as female and at least one diverse director who self-identifies as female and at least one diverse director who self-identifies as an underrepresented minority or LGBTQ+, or for smaller reporting companies, two female directors.
 Our current board composition is in compliance with this requirement.
 We are particularly proud of the diversity on our Board, which includes three Board members who self-identify as diverse, including our Chairman of the Board, Chair of the Nominating and Corporate Governance Committee and Chair of the Audit Committee.